HugoDelval/nextcloud-automation/README.md

 ## Prerequisites

 - Having a debian-based server (you need an apt package manager)
+- A DNS entry pointing to your server
 - Having a little experience with linux management (eg: how to create ssh key files, managing sshd access, sudoers)
 - Knowing a bit on `ansible` and `docker` are a big plus